 Ingredients for Cassoulet

-5 cups/1200 ml/1100 g/39 oz dried Tarbais beans or white beans such as Great Northern or Cannelini (if you use canned beans be aware that you will need double this amount!)
+5 cups/1200 ml/1100 g/39 oz dried Tarbais beans or Great Northern Beans or Cannelini Beans (if you use canned beans be aware that you will need double this amount!)

 2 pounds/900 gm fresh pork belly